NSF Graduate Research Internship Program (GRIP) Opportunities at NOAA

 Timeline for applicants:

 - GRIP is announced to Fellows and GRFP Institutions.
-Fellows review available GRIP opportunities on agency websites and may contact possible host researchers to develop their applications.
+Fellows review available GRIP opportunities on agency websites and make contact with potential mentors.
+Students are also welcome to contact potential mentors to develop projects beyond what is listed on our website.

 - Fellows submit GRIP applications through the GRFP FastLane module, adhering to the NSF submission guidelines specified in this Dear Colleague Letter and any agency-specific deadlines.